Protester Rights in Fort Lauderdale, Miami: Pro Bono Lawyer for Peaceful Protesters

 This weekend, thousands protested in Fort Lauderdale, Miami and beyond to show pain, outrage and to demand justice for George Floyd - an unarmed Black Man killed by a police officer in downtown Minneapolis May 25.

-As a Fort Lauderdale law firm we're committed to social and racial justice.
+As a Fort Lauderdale criminal defense law firm we're committed to social and racial justice.
 As part of this, our firm will be offering Pro Bono legal services to anyone who is arrested in the Tri-County Area for peacefully protesting in support of George Floyd, racial equality, and/or against police brutality.

 It is our pleasure and passion to assist good people when bad things happen to them.
 We believe it is our duty to use our power to protect all who are willing to raise their voices in support of equality.